Thursday, January 31, 2013

 Curry Broth with scallops:

-1 tbsp unsalted butter1 tablespoon thinly sliced ginger
+1 tbsp unsalted butter1 tablespoon thinly sliced ginger1 stalk lemongrass, chopped

 1 tablespoon thinly sliced garlic